jaderigby/bacon/README.md

 - When invoking a utility, each utility follows the pattern: `<utility-name> <attribute>`

 - Utilities come with a handful of `helpers` when writing your utility, that make writing utilities easier.
-These are common `helper` functions covering common actions that a typical utility may use.
+These are common `helper` functions covering common actions that a typical utility might use.

 ## Terminology ##